kubewarden/docs/src/quick-start.md

 This will produce the following output:
 `clusteradmissionpolicy.policies.kubewarden.io/privileged-pods created`

-Defining the `ClusterAdmissionPolicy` will lead to a rollout of the `PolicyServer` named `default`.
+Defining the `ClusterAdmissionPolicy` will set its status to `pending`, and it will lead to a rollout of the `PolicyServer` named `default`.
 Once the new policy is ready to be served, the `kubewarden-controller` will register a [ValidatingWebhookConfiguration](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.20/#validatingwebhookconfiguration-v1-admissionregistration-k8s-io) object.

-Once all the instances of Deployment rollout of the `policy-server` is done, the `ValidatingWebhookConfiguration` can be shown with:
+`ClusterAdmissionPolicy` status will be set to `active` once all the instances of Deployment rollout of the `policy-server` is done.
+The
+`ValidatingWebhookConfiguration` can be shown with:

 ```shell